Lydia Chapin Taft was the first woman to legally vote in New England.

 The year was 1756, and the issue of taxation without representation was a hot concern in the American colonies.
 Boston minister James Mayhew was preaching about the injustice of British colonial rule in election year sermons that would give rise to the issue.

 Josiah was a civic leader in Uxbridge, serving as a selectman and town moderator.
-In 1756, Caleb Taft – son of Josiah and Lydia – became sick while attending college at Harvard.
+In 1756, Caleb Taft – son of Josiah and Lydia – became sick while attending Harvard.
 When Caleb died, Josiah retrieved his body, and Josiah, too, soon fell ill and died.

 The town needed to select a new moderator, and it also needed to vote on whether to fund the ongoing war.
 Henry Chapin, a descendent of the Tafts, would later document in 1864 that the town took the unusual step of giving Lydia the right to vote at town meeting.